LGBTQ theatre: Hungary

-In June 2018, the Hungarian State Opera canceled over a dozen performances of the musical Billy Elliot after a newspaper columnist accused the production of being "gay propaganda."
-A June 1 column by Zsofia N. Horvath in the conservative paper Magyar Idők claimed that the musical exposed young audience members to "unrestrained gay propaganda," going "against the objectives of the state...in a situation where the population is already aging and decreasing."
+In June 2018, the Hungarian State Opera canceled over a dozen performances of the musical Billy Elliot after a newspaper columnist accused the production of being "gay propaganda".
+A June 1 column by Zsofia N. Horvath in the conservative newspaper Magyar Idők claimed that the musical exposed young audience members to "unrestrained gay propaganda", and went "against the objectives of the state...in a situation where the population is already aging and decreasing".
 This caused 15 of the show's performances to be canceled.

 Notable LGBTQ theatre practitioners

 Below is a collection of multiple notable LGBTQ actors, directors, and playwrights.
-It contains different people from throughout the eras, going as far back as 1854, and to recent, more modern roles.
+It lists people from as far back as 1854 to more recent examples.